 Natural surroundings inspire residents to spend more time outdoors, and outdoor recreation is a big part of their quality of life and health.
-The many outdoor amenities and open spaces in Residents have indicated an overwhelming desire to keep their township as rural as possible.
+The many outdoor amenities and open spaces in the township inspire outdoor recreation.
+Residents have indicated an overwhelming desire to keep their township as rural as possible.
 The Board of Supervisors and its supporting commissions and councils are committed to that goal.
+They are taking steps to update their local ordinances to reflect these values, using land use techniques like cluster zoning.